elzedlna/JilidEnam/README.md

-A web application developed for Jilid Enam Cafe whereby users can browse foods, events, drinks and to pickup their order physically alongside their order ID after making their payment online.
+A web application developed for Jilid Enam Cafe to track generate and track customers unique order ID.
+This web application is developed to enhance Jilid Ename Cafe consistency in catering their customers physically or virtually.